robertolightspeed/FightSimulationGeneticAlgorithm/readme.md

 # Let's Fight

-This library will simulate a War between several generations of fights against a mighty Cyclops.
+This library will simulate a War between several generations of fighters against a mighty Cyclops.
 Be careful! :D

 The WAR concept is that the first generation of 4 fighters and the two bests will generate 4 children that will also fight the giant.
 The best fighters are the ones that last more turns against the Cyclops.